jdhao/blog_source/text_file_read_write_on_windows.md

 set](https://en.wikipedia.org/wiki/GBK_(character_encoding)).

 The solution to this issue is quite simple.
-If you are sure that the file to read is encoded in UTF-8, you can use `encoding="utf-8"` in the builtin [`open()`](https://docs.python.org/3/library/functions.html#open) method:
+If you are sure that the file to read is encoded in UTF-8, you can use `encoding="utf-8"` in the built-in [`open()`](https://docs.python.org/3/library/functions.html#open) method:

 ```python